-As well as advocating the benefits of increased investment in flood risk management programs, and more technical support for Local government, FMA has over time increasingly sought to shift floodplain risk planning from being simply the identification of areas where development should not occur to the promotion of a strategic planning approach which proactively guides appropriate development within floodplain areas.
+As well as advocating the benefits of increased investment in flood risk management programs, and more technical support for local government, FMA has over time increasingly sought to shift flood risk planning from being simply the identification of areas where development should not occur, to the promotion of a strategic planning approach which proactively guides appropriate development within floodplain areas.

-In 2009, in partnership with the NSW Office of Environment and Heritage and the University of Technology, Sydney (UTS), FMA initiated Australia’s only industry based flood risk management course tailored to the needs of technical and land use planning staff, and elected council representatives.
+In 2009, in partnership with the then NSW Office of Environment and Heritage and the University of Technology, Sydney (UTS), FMA initiated Australia’s first industry-based flood risk management course tailored to the needs of technical and land use planning practitioners, as well as elected council representatives.
 The program is conducted by UTS, FMA, NSW State Emergency Service and Department of Planning, Industry and Environment, and participants regularly include practitioners from outside New South Wales.

-More recently FMA has developed a significant national presence, participating in initiatives such as the National Floods Forum, National Flood Risk Advisory Group, the National Workshop on Temporary Flood Barriers, and the Planning Institute of Australia's Post Disaster Flood Planning Seminars held in Queensland and New South Wales, and the New South Wales Flood Warning Consultative Committee.
+More recently, FMA has developed a significant national presence, participating in initiatives such as the National Resilience Taskforce, National Floods Forum, National Flood Risk Advisory Group, the National Workshop on Temporary Flood Barriers, the Planning Institute of Australia's Post Disaster Flood Planning Seminars held in Queensland and New South Wales, and the New South Wales Flood Warning Consultative Committee.

 FMA, formerly the Floodplain Management Association, has come a long way from when it was originally established in 1961 when four coastal flood mitigation authorities met at the Maitland Town Hall to share ideas and technical solutions to flooding, and to explore avenues for mutual assistance.
 This role has grown to encompass promotion of the wise management of floodplains, provision of professional development and information sharing opportunities and representation of the interests of local government at state and federal levels.